 How Long Do Horses Live

 Most horses live between 25 and 30 years.
 With proper care, including diet, regular veterinary check-ups, and exercise, many can reach the higher end of this range.
-Some exceptional horses have lived into their 50s or even 60s, thanks to excellent care, good genetics, and a bit of luck.
+Some exceptional horses have lived into their 50s or even 60s thanks to excellent care, good genetics, and some luck.

 Lifespan by Horse Breed